 The patience and kindness my kindergarten students have had with me.

 The support from my admin with challenges in my classroom.

-The joy in teaching and a career that I feel born for.
+The utter joy of teaching and a career that I feel born for.

 The support and love from my incredibly kind and patient husband.

-The service and compassion he showers me with daily.
+The service and compassion he shows me daily.